 At her farewell, our family shared some of our favorite stories.
 Kona was famous for escaping the house and loved to go wandering and visiting.She would look for homes with open doors and walk right in!
 She was always a natural therapy dog.
 She would walk over to be near people who were hurt or crying.
 One time when she got out, the family that called was taking care of an ailing elder.
 They had left the front door open while gardening, and Kona walked into the house, went straight to the hospital bed, touched her nose to the old woman’s hand and then planted herself on the floor right next to her.

 Another funny story occurred one Fourth of July when we decided to give Kona some medicine to relax.
 Well it apparently lowered her inhibitions as well, because we found her with all four feet up on the dining room table with her face in a mayo jar!
 And this was after she had finished all the hamburgers and hot dogs that were up there.

 But one of my favorite remembrances will always be when my husband asked our son if he had any favorite memories of Kona, and he simply replied, “All of them.”
 Indeed.
 Rest in peace Kona.
-You were loved so much and will be missed.To plant a tree in memory of Kona Dog, please visit Tribute Store
+You were loved so much and will be missed.To plant a beautiful memorial tree in memory of Kona Dog, please visit our Tree Store